Pecunia non olet: History

-A tax on the disposal of urine was first imposed by Emperor Nero under the name of vectigal urinae in the 1st century AD.
-The tax was removed after a while, but it was re-enacted by Vespasian around 70 AD in order to fill the treasury.
+A tax on the disposal of urine, an important ingredient to the Roman chemical industry, was first imposed by Emperor Nero under the name of vectigal urinae in the 1st century AD.
+The tax was removed after a while, but Vespasian re-enacted it around 70 AD in order to fill the treasury.

 Vespasian imposed a urine tax on the distribution of urine from Rome's public urinals (the Roman lower classes urinated into pots, which were later emptied into cesspools).
 The urine collected from these public urinals was sold as an ingredient for several chemical processes.
 It was used in tanning, wool production, and also by launderers as a source of ammonia to clean and whiten woollen togas.
 The buyers of the urine paid the tax.

 The Roman historian Suetonius reports that when Vespasian's son Titus complained about the disgusting nature of the tax, his father held up a gold coin and asked whether he felt offended by its smell (sciscitans num odore offenderetur).
 When Titus said "No", Vespasian replied, "Yet it comes from urine" (Atqui ex lotio est).

 The phrase pecunia non olet is still used today to say that the value of money is not tainted by its origins.
 Vespasian's name still attaches to public urinals in Italy (vespasiano) and France (vespasienne).

-In literature

-"Vespasian's axiom" is also referred to in passing in the Balzac short story Sarrasine in connection with the mysterious origins of the wealth of a Parisian family.
-The proverb receives some attention in Roland Barthes's detailed analysis of the Balzac story in his critical study S/Z. It is possible that F. Scott Fitzgerald alludes to Vespasian's jest in The Great Gatsby with the phrase "non-olfactory money".

-In That Hideous Strength by C. S. Lewis, the Warden of Bracton College is given the nickname "Non-Olet" for having written "a monumental report on National Sanitation.
-The subject had, if anything, rather recommended him to the Progressive Element.
-They regarded it as a slap in the face for the dilettanti and Die-hards, who replied by christening their new Warden Non-Olet."

-In the Pulitzer Prize–winning novel All The King's Men, by Robert Penn Warren (1946), protagonist Jack Burden muses that perhaps Vespasian had been right.
-At the time, Jack is beset with doubts about the source of his inheritance.

-In London Fields by Martin Amis, while smelling a wad of used £50 notes, foil Guy Clinch observes, " was dead wrong. ."